lorenzo-rovigatti/comp_bio_notes/all_atom.md

 ## Barostats

 Experiments are usually performed at constant pressure (*e.g.* ambient pressure).
 Moreover, while statistical mechanics results ensure that ensembles are equivalent in equilibrium, there are many situations in which it is more convenient to simulate in a specific ensemble.
 For instance, equilibrating a crystal structure usually requires that the edge lengths of the box can relax and fluctuate, or the coexisting region between a gas and a liquid is extended in $(T, \rho)$, but it is just a line in the $(T, P)$ projection.
-In the same as controlling the temperature requires coupling the system to a thermostat, fixing $P$ means coupling the system to a barostat.
+Just like controlling the temperature requires coupling the system to a thermostat, fixing $P$ means coupling the system to a barostat.
 When simulating at constant pressure it is very common, but by no means the only possibility, to also fix the temperature, thereby simulating in the so-called isothermal-isobaric ensemble.

 As for thermostats, there exist many barostats, each having its own unique advantages and disadvantages.
 Here I briefly present three barostats, two based on the extended-Lagrangian formalism and a stochastic one.